-The scholarly career of AT started, according to his own recollection, during the Flander war in 1792, when he found a Polyglot Bible in an abandoned monastery and became interested in Arabic.
-In India he learnt Hindustani, Tamil and Persian, later also Sanskrit.
+The scholarly career of Troyer began, according to his own recollection, during the Flanders war in 1792, when he found a Polyglot Bible in an abandoned monastery and became interested in Arabic.
+In India he learned Hindustani, Tamil and Persian, later also Sanskrit.
 In Madras he introduced new, more exact methods of topographical survey and trained a generation of able surveyors.
-His Rājat. was an achievement, but because of defective manuscript basis also a failure.
+His Rājataraṅginī was an achievement, but because based on a defective manuscript basis also a failure.

 Publications: “Remarks upon the second inscription of the Allahabad Pillar”, JASB 3, 1834, 118-123; “Lettre à M. E. Burnouf”, JA 2:16, 1835, 545-558 (about sandhi).

-– Ed. & translated with D. Shea: Radjatarangini.
+– Edited & translated with D. Shea: Radjatarangini.
 Histoire des Rois du Kachmír.
 1-3.
 24+584+657+ 727 p.
-P. 1840-52 (the first two fifths by DS; including an “Esquisse géographique et ethnographique du Kachmir, ancienne et moderne”).
+P. 1840-52 (the first two fifths by Shea; including an “Esquisse géographique et ethnographique du Kachmir, ancienne et moderne”).

-– Ed. & translated: “Ananda-Lahari ou l’Onde de la Béatitude, hymne à Parvatî, attribué à Çag’kara Atcharya”, JA 3:12, 1841, 273-336 & 401-440; “Notice sur deux ms. de l’Hymne à Parvati, intitulé Ananda lahari, et remarques additionelles relatives à l’édition de cet hymne publiée dans le JA de 1841”, JA 4:9, 1847, 391-408.
+– Edited & translated: “Ananda-Lahari ou l’Onde de la Béatitude, hymne à Parvatî, attribué à Çag’kara Atcharya”, JA 3:12, 1841, 273-336 & 401-440; “Notice sur deux ms. de l’Hymne à Parvati, intitulé Ananda lahari, et remarques additionelles relatives à l’édition de cet hymne publiée dans le JA de 1841”, JA 4:9, 1847, 391-408.

-– a review of the first vol. of the Rāmāyaṇa by Gorresio in JA 4:2, 1843, 230-263.
+– A review of the first vol. of the Rāmāyaṇa by Gorresio in JA 4:2, 1843, 230-263.

-– tr. from Persian: Dâbistân or the School of Manners.
+– Transl. from Persian: Dâbistân or the School of Manners.
+1-3.
 Or.
 Tr.
-Fund 1845 (began by David Shea).
+Fund.
+P. 1845 (began by David Shea), new ed.
+1901.

 – “Fragments du Humaïoun-nameh”, JA 4:13, 1849, 415-453.

-– a manuscript history of the Austrian campaigns in the Netherlands, Germany and Italy in 1794.
+– A manuscript history of the Austrian campaigns in the Netherlands, Germany and Italy in 1794.

 Sources: Gosche, Wiss.
 Jahresber. der D.M.G.
-1862-67, 62f.; *J. Mohl, JA 6:??, 1866, 13f.; A. Stein, “Notes on the Life and Labours of Captain Anthony Troyer”, JASB 3rd Ser., Letters 6, 1940, 45-59 (with important corrections to Mohl); information given in a letter by Peter Wyzlic (1996).
+1862-67, 62f.; *J. Mohl, JA 6:8, 1866, 13-18; A. Stein, “Notes on the Life and Labours of Captain Anthony Troyer”, JASB 3rd Ser., Letters 6, 1940, 45-59 (with important corrections to Mohl); information given in a letter by Peter Wyzlic (1996).